tazama-lf/GKE-helm/README.md

 helm install jenkins Tazama/jenkins --namespace=cicd
 helm install nats Tazama/nats --namespace=development
 ```
 3. Install Valkey.

 Valkey is an open source (BSD) high-performance key/value datastore that supports a variety workloads such as caching, message queues, and can act as a primary database.

 ```bash
 helm install valkey-cluster bitnami/valkey-cluster --version 2.1.1 --namespace=development
 ```

-### Accessing Jenkins UI

-The following sections of the guide require you to work within the Jenkins UI.
-You can either access the UI through a doamin if you configured an ingress or by port forwarding.

-Port forward Jenkins to be accessible on localhost:8080 by running:
-  `kubectl --namespace cicd port-forward svc/jenkins 8080:8080`

-Get your 'admin' user password by running:
-  `kubectl exec --namespace cicd -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo`

-Navigate to the Jenkins UI, username `admin` and retrieved password to login.
-Go to `Manage Jenkins`, Under `System Configuration`, select `Plugins` and install the `Configuration File`, `Nodejs` and `Docker` plugins that will enable later configuration steps.

 **Additional**
 For optional components like Grafana, Prometheus, Vault, and KeyCloak, use similar commands if you decide to implement these features.